GoogleCloudPlatform/serverless-production-readiness-java-gcp/runtimes/crac/reference-crac/README.md

-## Reference Service CRaC Build & Deploy
+## Reference Service CRaC Build & Deploy to Cloud Run

 This repo leverages checkpoint/restore scripts originally provided Seb Deleuze (sdeleuze/spring-boot-crac-demo) It is intended to demonstrate Spring Boot 3.2+ CRaC support by creating a ready to restore container image.